dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 1. a.
-User does not enter a required field
+ 1. User does not enter a required field
- 	a.
-1. Display error message to user to enter all the required fields/information
+ 	+ Display error message to user to enter all the required fields/information
- 2. a.
-User's email and userID already exists in the database
+ 2. User's email and userID already exists in the database
-    a.
-1. Display error message stating email or userID is not unique
+    + Display error message stating email or userID is not unique
- 3. b.
-User's password and password confirmation does not match
+ 3. User's password and password confirmation does not match
-    b.
-1. Display error message to user stating the password does not match the confirmatio
+    + Display error message to user stating the password does not match the confirmatio

 ##2.2 Sign-in